apache/qpid-interop-test/docs/USERGUIDE.md

 This section describes building from source.
 To use containers, see [5.
 Containers] below.
 To use the optional javascript shims, install Rhea source.
-This should be done before cmake is run so that the souce can be discovered and installed:
+This should be done before cmake is run so that the source can be discovered and installed:
 ```bash
 git clone https://github.com/amqp/rhea.git
 ```